NormannLaw/DistanceCalc/CONTRIBUTING.md

 g++ -std=c++20 DistanceCalc.cpp -o DistanceCalc.exe
 ```

+After recompilation, you may proceed by running the program.

 2. To suggest changes, please feel free to use Pull Requests or directly email the owner at mluo3@hawaii.edu

 # Code of Conduct